 - Legislative Assemblies of the Union Territories of Delhi and Puducherry

-- Value of the vote of an MLA is given below:
+- The value of the vote of an MLA is given below:

-- Value of the vote of MP is given below:
+- The value of the vote of an MP is given below:

 Who does not take part in the President’s elections?

-The following group of people are not involved in electing the President of India:
+The following group of people is not involved in electing the President of India:

 - Nominated Members of State Legislative Assemblies